SuleimanFarah/sunpy/ESA-Summer-of-code-in-Space.md

 ## Requirements for Students

-For those who want to apply, you need to follow the [[GSoC]] rules, so please read over these pages and pay particular attention to [[GSoC: Advice for Students]].
+For those who want to apply, you need to follow the [[Google-Summer-of-Code]] rules, so please read over these pages and pay particular attention to [[GSoC: Advice for Students]].
 In summary, this means communicating with the SunPy community and project mentors, with a (ideally recent) pull request made to the SunPy organisation.

 **There is an extra requirement.**